Gnardisitor/N-Body-Simulation/README.md

 N-Body Simulation

-This script allows the user to simulate any section of the solar system, trace orbits, and be able to save the result.
+This script allows the user to simulate any section of the solar system.

-There are two new optional python files now which run much faster and display a final graph either using Euler or position Verlet (Leapfrog).
+There are three different variants of the programs:
+1. Using the Euler method
+2. Using the Verlet (Leapfrog) method
+3. Using the Runge-Kutta Fourth Order (RK4) method

 This script requires that numpy, tqdm, matplotlib, astroquery.jplhorizons and any of their depencies be installed in the python runtime.